- 28 Nov 2024

 When creating a new Data reader, the following data source types are available:

-To begin creating a SQL Data reader, proceed as follows:
+To begin creating an SQL Data reader, proceed as follows:

 The "Sorting Entity members" checkbox is available at the bottom of the New Data reader window when at least one Entity has a sort option set to "Custom" in the Entities section: once the option is enabled, only the Entity fields can be used in the Data reader as it will only be able to set the order of members.
 The order in the file/query read by the Data reader will be used in the custom sort.